-- Muse multidimensional knowledge to make evidence-based decisions for creating and implementing curriculum, teaching practices, and learning environments that are safe, healthy, respectful, culturally and linguistically responsive, supportive and challenging for each. - Use knowledge of family structures, positive parental and family development, available community resources, and a variety of
+- ^x Use multidimensional knowledge to make evidence-based decisions for creating and implementing curriculum, teaching practices, and learning environments that are safe, healthy, respectful, culturally and linguistically responsive, supportive and challenging for each. - ^x Use knowledge of family structures, positive parental and family development, available community resources, and a variety of communication and engagement skills to establish and sustain respectful, reciprocal relationships that affirm and respect family diversity and engage families in their child's development and learning as collaborative partners.

-- communication and engagement skills to establish and sustain respectful, reciprocal relationships that affirm and respect family diversity and engage families in their child's development and learning as collaborative partners. - We observation, documentation, and assessment to inform instruction and planning in early learning settings in ways that are ethically grounded and developmentally, culturally, ability, and linguistically appropriate to promote positive outcomes for each child in partnership with families and professional colleagues. - ¤ Create an inclusive classroom culture, maintain supportive relationships and interactions with young children and use a broad repertoire of developmentally appropriate, culturally and linguistically relevant, anti-bias and evidencebased teaching skills and strategies that reflect the principles of universal design for learning and meet the needs of each child. - ^X Use knowledge of child development and early learning standards to describe how young children learn across core content areas and use this understanding to select or create curriculum that counters biases and stereotypes, fosters young children's interest in the content areas, and facilitates individual and group learning. - ^X Use collaborative, reflective, and intentional practice in their work with young children and as members of the early childhood profession. - M Use knowledge of history, current issues, the NAEYC Code of Ethical Conduct, the mission of the early childhood education profession, and college-level speaking and writing skills to support and advocate for young children, families and the profession.
+- ^x Use observation, documentation, and assessment to inform instruction and planning in early learning settings in ways that are ethically grounded and developmentally, culturally, ability, and linguistically appropriate to promote positive outcomes for each child in partnership with families and professional colleagues. - Create an inclusive classroom culture, maintain supportive relationships and interactions with young children and use a broad repertoire of developmentally appropriate, culturally and linguistically relevant, anti-bias and evidencebased teaching skills and strategies that reflect the principles of universal design for learning and meet the needs of each child. - × Use knowledge of child development and early learning standards to describe how young children learn across core content areas and use this understanding to select or create curriculum that counters biases and stereotypes, fosters young children's interest in the content areas, and facilitates individual and group learning. - ^x Use collaborative, reflective, and intentional practice in their work with young children and as members of the early childhood profession. - ^x Use knowledge of history, current issues, the NAEYC Code of Ethical Conduct, the mission of the early childhood education profession, and college-level speaking and writing skills to support and advocate for young children, families and the profession.

-Course number and title# cred
+Course num Course number and title # credits

-ECE 177 Multi-age Groups 1
+ECE 177 Multi-age Groups1

-ECE 179 Child Portfolios in ECE 1
+ECE 179 Child Portfolios in ECE1

-ECE 185 Field Trips in Early Childhood 1
+ECE 185 Field Trips in Early Childhood1

-ECE 187 Cooking Experiences for Young Children 1
+ECE 187 Cooking Experiences for Young Children1

-ECE 188 Block Play and Woodworking for Young Children 1
+ECE 188 Block Play and Woodworking for Young Children1

-ECE 238 Administration of ECE Programs .
-3
+ECE 238 Administration of ECE Programs

-ED 101 Teachers Make a Difference: Exploring the K-5 Classroom 1
+ED 101 Teachers Make a Difference:

+Exploring the K-5 Classroom

-BA 188 Customer Service Skills .
-2
+BA 188 Customer Service Skills

-CAS 103W Introduction to Computers: Using Windows 1

-CAS 109 Digital Presentation 1
+CAS 109 Digital Presentation1

-CG 209 Job Finding Skills 1
+CG 209 Job Finding Skills1

-WR 122 Argumentative Writing .
-4
+WR 122 Argumentative Writing4

-Unito 3 cred lits of foreign language

 Up to 3 credits of foreign language

 Up to 3 credits of Physical Education (PE)

-Up to 3 credits of Set Three Community-based Training (1 credit per 10 hours)
+Up to 3 crea dits of Set Three Community-based Training (1

+credit per 10 hours)